-10 BEST Cheap Microphones For Musicians Recording on a Budget 2020
+10 Best Microphones For Musicians Recording On A Budget 2022

 We are supported by our readers.
 When you buy through links on our site (at no extra cost to you), we may earn commissions from our partners.
 Learn more

 Choosing a recording mic for your studio is no easy feat.
 There are simply far too many choices out there.
 What’s worse, some of the best microphones can really be expensive.
 And they’re all not that good!

 I decided to compile this list sort of as a middle ground containing the best of both worlds.
 This article will talk about 10 of the best cheap microphones that sound surprisingly good for their price.

 Check out their best uses, features, as well as their pros and cons to help you choose the right microphone for you.